xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/remoteitem.md

 ms.date: 09/10/2017
 title: RemoteItem
 ms.localizationpriority: medium
-description: "The remoteItem resource indicates that a driveItem references an item that exists in another drive." ms.prod: ""
+description: The remoteItem resource indicates that a driveItem references an item that exists in another drive. ms.prod: ''
 doc_type: resourcePageType
 ---